drdhaval2785/python-prakriya/README.rst

 Features
 --------

-1. Provides step by step derivation based on Panini's grammar of Sanskrit.
+1. Provides step by step derivation of certain tiNanta forms based on Panini's grammar of Sanskrit, using a ready database of prakriyas and sutras.
 2. Supports various transliteration as input and output.
 3. Also provides a commandline tool.